 This name, “Hericium erinaceum”, is a misspelling.

 Many culture banks, herbarium data-bases, the National Checklist of Taiwan, the Atlas of Living Australia, a number of patents, assorted publications in analytical, medical &/or nutritional research and even a few mycologists employ the name “Hericium erinaceum (Bull. : Fr.)
 Pers.”
-Hericium erinaceum has even appeared in some papers alongside H. erinaceus.
-Sometimes it is even given as the accepted name.
+Sometimes this name has appeared in molecular work alongside H. erinaceus.
+Sometimes it is given as the accepted name.
 It is however an error that now comprises a substantial minority of the locatable instances of use.

-The name being misspelled “erinaceum” originated in the literature as a typo appearing in Persoon’s 1818 Traite sur les Champignons Comestibles (on page 251).
+The name being misspelled “erinaceum” originated in the literature as a typo made in Persoon’s 1818 Traite sur les Champignons Comestibles (on page 251).

-His entry itself actually supports the spelling erinaceum having been made in error.
-In his 1818 book, all of the authorities included by Persoon had spelled it erinaceus.
+Persoon’s 1818 entry itself supports his spelling as erinaceum being made in error.
+In this book, all of the authorities included by Persoon had spelled it erinaceus.
 Persoon had cited Bulliard 1797 (see page 304 and plate 34), Paulet 1793 (see plate CXCIII) and Trattinnick 1805 (see page 191).
-Persoon 1818 was the first to make the error but sadly this spelling was picked up by a minor portion of active authors from that time period onward.
+Persoon 1818 may have been the first appearance of the error but sadly this spelling was picked up by a minor portion of active authors from that time period onward.

-Due to the error either being missed or not questioned by a minor number of prominent workers across several disciplines, today a Google search will reveal that erinaceus : erinaceum are currently both in use at a 28:1 ratio, with respectively 948,000 vs 33,800 results.
+Due to a minor number of prominent workers across several disciplines missing or not questioning the error, with some perhaps regarding it to be a correction of gender by Persoon, today a Google search will reveal erinaceus : erinaceum are currently both in use at a 28:1 ratio, with respectively 948,000 vs 33,800 results.
 In some of the latter instances both names are presented to be synonyms but “erinaceum” is actually quite easy to find used in the analytical and pharmacological literature.
 The GBIF database shows erinaceum with 39 entries and erinaceus with 1559.
 It is especially common in Asian publications and databases; possibly due to databases such as the Lai 2012, Atlas of Living Australia and Cybertruffle presenting it as the accepted name for the species.

 More work is clearly in order but the application of Latin binomials does have some clearly defined rules.